enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 *[This page is under development]*

-In this section we discuss some of the C++ infrastructure provided in the Enzo Layer that was used to implement the VL + CT MHD solver that can be optionally re-used to implement other hydro/MHD methods
+In this section we discuss some of the C++ infrastructure provided in the Enzo Layer that can be optionally used to implement other hydro/MHD methods.
+The infrastructure was used to implement other the VL + CT MHD solver.

-*Note: Currently barotropic equations of state, compatibility with Grackle, and the dual energy formalism are not yet implemented within the infrastucture, however mentions are made about them in this guide and spots have been explicitly left for them to be implemented within the framework.
+*Note: Currently, barotropic equations of state, compatibility with Grackle, and the dual energy formalism are not yet implemented within the infrastucture.
+However they are mentioned throughout this guide and slots have been explicitly left open for them to be implemented within the framework.
 Additionally note that while passively advected scalars are mostly supported, there is not yet support for renomralizing the specific values of multiple passively advected scalars to have a sum of 1.*

 *Note: Currently brief summaries of the interfaces of each of the objects are provided below.
 More detailed descriptions are provided in the header files using doxygen documentation.
-If we can figure out how to generate reference documenation from doxygen (using breathe), then the summaries below should be deleted.*
+If we end up producing reference documentation from doxygen (via breathe), then the interface summaries should be reduced or deleted.*

 ===============
 Shorthand Terms
 ===============

-Here we briefly define a few terms that we defined and used throughout the documentation and codebase
+We briefly define a few terms that are used throughout the documentation and codebase

 Integrable/Reconstructable Quantities